maxwell3025/theorem-library/architecture.md

 There are also the package managers for different theorem proving software, such as [Reservoir for Lean](https://reservoir.lean-lang.org/) and [Opam for Coq](https://opam.ocaml.org/packages/coq/).
 These obviously do integrate with formal verification software, and do track dependencies, but they don't have integrated support for human-readable proofs, and the dependency lists don't differentiate between mathematical results that are central to the proof and sofware dependencies needed for formalizing the proof.

+Note that proofs in this system are tracked as specific commit hashes in specific repositories.
+This is because specific commit hashes uniquely identify the *content* of the repository, so we can prevent proof verification results from getting invalidated.

 Users will interact with this service via a REST API that could be integrated into a web frontend, a package manager, or a cli tool.
 The user of this system will create their formally verified proof in Lean 4 with the following structure:
 ```